 Throughout September Tin House will be accepting submissions for its first two issues of 2018:

 - Spring – Theme: Candy, to be published 1 March 2018

 - Summer – Open, non-themed, to be published 1 June 2018

 Canadian literary magazine PRISM international aims to publish the best contemporary fiction, creative non-fiction, translation, drama, and poetry from around the world.
-While its pages have featured such luminaries as Margaret Atwood, Jorge Luis Borges, Raymond Carver and Seamus Heaney, most of the work it publishes is unsolicited, and many writers whose first publication appeared in PRISM international have gone on to critical acclaim.
-PRISM’s Prose Editor Christopher Evans explains how your cover letter can play a role in you being published or not.
+While its pages have featured such luminaries as Margaret Atwood, Jorge Luis Borges, Raymond Carver, and Seamus Heaney, most of the work it publishes is unsolicited, and many writers whose first publication appeared in PRISM international have gone on to critical acclaim.
+PRISM’s Prose Editor Christopher Evans discusses what he’s learned about editing a literary magazine, from a writer’s POV.

 After a six-month hiatus Granta, one of the world’s most prestigious literary magazines, is again accepting unsolicited submissions.